shaner3423/team-profile-generator/README.md

 # Team Profile Generator

 ## Description
-Module 10: Build a Node.js command-line application that takes in information about employees on a software engineering team and generates and HTML webpage that displays summaries for each person.
+A Node.js command-line application that takes in information about employees on a software engineering team and generates and HTML webpage that displays summaries for each person.

 ## Usser Story